syncfusion-content/windowsforms-docs/WindowsForms/carousel/Getting-Started.md

 ![Search Carousel control in toolbox](Getting-Started_images/Carousel_Toolbox1.png)

 ## Adding Carousel control via code

-The following steps illustrate how to create an **Carousel** control programmatically.
+The following steps describe how to create a **Carousel** control programmatically:

-1) Create a C# or VB application via Visual Studio.
+1. Create a C# or VB application via Visual Studio.

-2) Add the following assembly reference to the project.
+2. Add the following assembly references to the project:

  * Syncfusion.Grid.Base
  * Syncfusion.Grid.Windows